 Meaning “Land of the Ancestors,” Thaidene Nëné is a park-in-waiting, slated for federal and territorial protection in the next few years.
 The park will guard the glorious East Arm of Great Slave Lake – 27,000 square kilometres of spectacular and pristine waterways, forests and Canadian Shield.
-Here’s why you need to visit:
+To get there, you can hop on a scheduled or charter flight to Łutselk'e from Yellowknife.

 Thaidene Nëné is an angler’s Shangri La.
 Christie Bay crawls with succulent Whitefish, Lake Trout, Inconnu and more.
 McLeod Bay, meanwhile, shelters Lake Trout a century old and as fat as a fireplug.
 All around the East Arm, Arctic Grayling leap as the base of inflowing waterfalls and Northern Pike ply shallow bays and channels.
 Whether you’re flyfishing at the mouth of the Hoarfrost, sinking your line into the seemingly bottomless depths offshore of Lutselk’e, angling from a paddleboard, or trolling behind your kayak, you’ll gather fish stories to last a lifetime.